greglook/merkle-db/doc/indexing.md

 There are three groups of attributes which are used in the index tree structure.
 At the table level, two input parameters control how the data tree is shaped:

-- `:merkle-db.index/branching-factor`
+- `:merkle-db.index/fan-out`
   An integer which restricts the _maximum_ number of children an index node can have.
-In a tree with branching factor `b`, every index node except the root must have between `ceiling(b/2)` and `b` children.
-The root is allowed to have between 2 and `b` children.
-The branching factor must be at least 4, but is often much higher to reduce fanout (default: 256).
+In a tree with fan-out `f`, every index node except the root must have between `ceiling(f/2)` and `f` children.
+The root is allowed to have between 2 and `f` children.
+The fan-out must be at least 4, but is often much higher to reduce tree height (default: 256).
 - `:merkle-db.partition/limit`
   This limit restricts the maximum number of records a single partition can hold.
 This effectively scales the size of the units of parallelism available